Trump lawyers decry impeachment case as political vengeance

 Share:

-WASHINGTON -- Lawyers for Donald Trump opened his impeachment defence Friday by strenuously denying he played any role in inciting the deadly riot at the U.S. Capitol, blasting the case against him as political vengeance and part of a yearslong Democratic "witch hunt."
+HARRISBURG, PA. -- Lawyers for Donald Trump opened his impeachment defence Friday by strenuously denying he played any role in inciting the deadly riot at the U.S. Capitol, blasting the case against him as politically motivated “hatred” and part of a yearslong Democratic “witch hunt.”

-An attorney for the former president told senators that Trump was entitled to dispute the 2020 election results and that his doing so, including in a speech that preceded the assault on the Capitol, did not amount to inciting the violence that followed.
+Lawyers for the former president told senators that Trump was entitled to dispute the 2020 election results and that his doing so, including in a speech that preceded the assault on the Capitol, did not amount to inciting the violence that followed.
+They sought to turn the tables on prosecutors by likening the Democrats' questioning of the legitimacy of Trump's 2016 win to his challenge of his election loss.
+When Trump implored supporters to “fight like hell” on Jan.
+6, they said, that was no different from the Democrats' own charged rhetoric that risks precipitating violence.

-"Nothing in the text could ever be construed as encouraging, condoning or enticing unlawful activity," said Michael van der Veen, one of Trump's attorneys.
+“This is ordinarily political rhetoric that is virtually indistinguishable from the language that has been used by people across the political spectrum for hundreds of years,” said Michael van der Veen, one of Trump's lawyers.
+“Countless politicians have spoken of fighting for our principles.”

-After a prosecution case rooted in emotive, violent images from the Capitol siege, the impeachment trial shifted to defence lawyers who were prepared to make a fundamental concession: The violence was every bit as traumatic, unacceptable and illegal as Democrats say -- but Trump did not order it.
+After a prosecution case rooted in emotive, violent images from the Capitol siege, the impeachment trial shifted to defence lawyers who made a fundamental concession: The violence was every bit as traumatic, unacceptable and illegal as Democrats say - but Trump did not order it.
+Van der Veen said the siege was carried out by people who had “hijacked” for their own purposes what was supposed to be a peaceful event and had made plans for violence before Trump had even spoken.

 The argument is likely to appeal to Republican senators who want to be seen as condemning the violence but without convicting the president.